hopsoft/job_contracts/README.md

 - Move unrelated concerns out of the job
 - Simplify logic for better maintainability
 - Isolate platform mechanics such as
-  - Enforce and track SLAs/SLOs/SLIs
+  - Enforcing and tracking SLAs/SLOs/SLIs
   - Telemetry and instrumentation
-  - Help guide and inform worker formation/topology
+  - Helping to inform worker formation/topology and system design

-## Use Cases
+## Worker Formations (Operational Topology)

 Thoughtful Rails applications often use specialized worker formations.